 Take time to help those around you

 Sometimes getting out of your own head can help.
 Find out if there is any volunteer work nearby and offer your services.
-Helping people who are less fortunate than yourself can help you forget about your own problems for at least a little while, and of course, helping people makes you feel good.
+Helping people who are less fortunate than yourself can help you forget about your own problems, at least for a little while, and of course, helping people makes you feel good.

 How can counselling help?

-It is sadly quite common for people suffering with body dysmorphic disorder to keep their feelings secret.
+It is sadly quite common for people suffering with BDD to keep their feelings secret.
 They may feel as if their problems are silly and superficial, or they may simply be embarrassed about it.
 It is important to realise however, that keeping your thoughts and feelings about your appearance to yourself will do more harm than good.
 As hard as it may be, talking to someone is the first step to overcoming BDD.
-If you don't feel comfortable talking to a friend or family member, you may find it helpful to speak to a professional, such as a counsellor.
+If you don't feel comfortable talking to a friend or family member, you may find it helpful to speak to a professional, like a counsellor.